Basel – The small metropolis

 Basel is the most dynamic economic region in Switzerland and one of the most productive and innovative locations worldwide.
 Global leaders in the life sciences industry – Novartis, Roche, Syngenta, Lonza and others – have their headquarters in the Basel region.
-Basel is considered a first-rate location for life sciences and nanotechnology.
-This stimulating environment has given rise to a plethora of innovative research firms, for example in medical and biotechnology fields.
+Basel is considered one of Europe’s top locations for life sciences and healthcare.
+This stimulating environment has given rise to a plethora of innovative research firms, including in the medical and biotechnology fields.
 It is home to Art Basel, the most prestigious international trade fair for modern and contemporary art, and Swissbau, the most important meeting place for the construction and real estate industry in Switzerland and one of the biggest trade fairs in Europe.
 Other industries also contribute to Basel’s stellar reputation, such as finance and insurance, logistics and retail, information technology, consumer goods, architecture and design.
 Together they create rewarding jobs and attract highly skilled workers to the city from all over the world.
 Last but not least, liberal employment laws, attractive corporate tax rates, an efficient, user-oriented public administration and political stability are Switzerland’s traditional strong points that also benefit companies in the Basel area.

 Centre for research and education

 Culture with a capital C

 The quality and quantity of Basel’s cultural offering is mind-boggling: no other European city has a comparable density of outstanding museums.
 There are almost forty of them – some with a global reputation, such as the Fondation Beyeler or the Kunstmuseum Basel (Museum of Fine Art).
 Basel is also a mecca for architecture enthusiasts: buildings by star architects such as Herzog & de Meuron (who actually are from Basel), Richard Meier, Renzo Piano and Zaha Hadid attract architecture lovers from far and wide.
 An excellent theatre that includes opera and ballet, a world-class concert hall and a multitude of festivals create a unique and inspiring atmosphere.